ale180192/vagrant-lamp-ubuntu18/README.md

 # support debugging by xdebug.
 * you must install the plugin 'php debug' by Felix Becker.
-* the break points not work, you must use the xdebug_break() funtion for put a break point
 * to activate debug mode, go to menu de debug and select start debugging after run from browser the script php.

 edit to ./vscode/launch.jso file